Okmeque1/software/README.md

 ## 1 : PythonSoft

-This is where I am going to be storing all of my python code.The URL for PythonSoft is https://github.com/Okmeque1/software/tree/main/PythonSoft
+This is where I am going to be storing all of my python code.
+The URL for PythonSoft is https://github.com/Okmeque1/software/tree/main/PythonSoft

 ## 2 : WinScriptHost